KweBoakye/Matlab-Brain-MRI/README.md

 ## Introduction

+   The aim of this project is to develop an algorithm to segment the brain tissue in a Brain Mri Image, and to also detect blood vessels in it using Matlab.

 ## Implementation

 First I read in The Brain MRI using imread and then turned it into a grayscale image using rgb2gray  (the appearance of the image seemed to stay the same)